-Tags: Carl Icahn, Donald Trump, frenemies, friends or foes, he knows what he did, now you know, shuffleboard, the gloves are off, weddings
+Tags: Carl Icahn, Carl Icahn: From The School Yards Of Queens To Wall Street, Donald Trump, frenemies, friends or foes, he knows what he did, now you know, shuffleboard, the gloves are off, weddings

 The Times had a long profile of Carl Icahn over the weekend, wondering if the activist investor still has a fight in him, his likes and dislikes (being referred to as “raider,” for one), his early years in the biz (“When he turned 15, he played his own version of the ice futures market as a cabana boy at a beach club, ordering extra ice on hot mornings to sell to visitors who would run out later in the day”) and whether he has any plans to retire (“What else am I going to do?”
 Mr. Icahn asks.
 “Play shuffleboard?”).
 The article also discusses Icahn’s public feud with Donald Trump over three Atlantic City casinos bearing the Don’s name, which Carl was trying to gain control of.
 Here’s what Donald had to say about the matter: